adityasolanki24/MTRX3760-Project-2/battery_monitor/t.md

 /navigation_manager	Handles docking	Responds to /dock_request == true by moving to a charger pose /task_manager	Oversees jobs	Can read /battery_monitor/low_threshold to decide when to pause or stop jobs

-The battery_monitor runs independently and communicates through ROS 2 topics and parameters.
-Other nodes can use this data without requiring any code changes in their logic.
+The monitor operates independently and communicates through ROS 2 topics and parameters.
+Other nodes can easily subscribe to these topics without requiring code-level integration.

-5. Docking Integration
+5. Example Docking Subscription (for Teammates)
-To enable automatic docking when the battery is low, teammates can add this code to their motion or docking node:
+If the team wants to implement docking logic, they can add the following code snippet inside their motion or docking node:

 cpp
 Copy code